hailstonem/cockpit-experiments/cockpit_test.md

 pip install microscope-cockpit
 ```

-I think if you just want the core cockpit functionality, this is probably fine, but it is advisable to install the dependencies via a package manager, especially if using additional packages e.g. microscope-aotools like me.
+I think if you just want the core cockpit functionality, this is probably fine, but it is advisable to install the dependencies via a package manager, especially if using additional packages e.g. microscope-aotools.
 I used conda to install scipy, scikit-image and numba, which are required by microscope-aotools.
 NB/ The aotools functionality is not currently on the main branch, so you'll want to install iandobbie's dm-sim branch if you want a dm.

 Once installed cockpit can be run directly with
 ```
 cockpit
 ```
-And this will load up the GUI and generate a number of dummy devices: primarily lasers and cameras for your convenience and viewing pleasure (assuming you're a big fan of uniform noise).
+This will load up the GUI and generate a number of dummy devices: primarily lasers and cameras for your convenience and viewing pleasure (assuming you're a big fan of uniform noise).

 All done, now you can skip to the actual Experiment writing bit...

 Well, sort of.

 This might be sufficient if all that is needed for your experiment a way of capturing images from a dummy camera, but most likely you want to do some form of configuration: this allows you to name devices and specify ones that aren't part of the default.
 For instance, I want a DM device that's not part of the existing config.

 -----
 ### Side note: A brief cockpit-centric view of cockpit and microscope